rust-lang/book/second-edition/nostarch/chapter15.md

 Listing 15-2: The first attempt of defining an enum to represent a cons list data structure of `i32` values

-We're choosing to implement a cons list that only holds `i32` values, but we could have chosen to implement it using generics as we discussed in Chapter 10 to define a cons list concept independent of the type of value stored in the cons list.
+We’re choosing to implement a cons list that only holds `i32` values, but we could have chosen to implement it using generics as we discussed in Chapter 10 to define a cons list concept independent of the type of value stored in the cons list.